Vietnam.vn - Nền tảng quảng bá Việt Nam

 Lỗ hổng bảo mật - Ảnh 1.

-As artificial intelligence (AI) becomes a part of everything from writing reports, responding to emails to analyzing data, it seems like we are living in an era of unprecedented convenience.
-But the downside of convenience is also starting to become apparent, especially when it comes to security.
+As artificial intelligence (AI) becomes a part of every job, from assisting in writing reports, replying to emails to analyzing data, users seem to be living in an era of unprecedented convenience.
+But the dark side of convenience is also starting to emerge, especially when it comes to security.

 A recent security vulnerability dubbed EchoLeak has left users of the Microsoft Copilot service at risk of having their sensitive data leaked without them taking any action.